 Line a baking sheet with 2-3 layers of paper towel.
 Set by the stove top.

-In a cast iron skillet or heavy-bottomed pot, pour in enough vegetable oil to come ⅓ up the sides of the pot.
-Heat the oil until it registers 350℉ (180℃) on an oil/candy thermometer.
+In a cast iron skillet or heavy-bottomed pot, pour in enough vegetable oil to come up no more than ⅓ or halfway up the sides of the pot.
+The amount of oil you use will depend on the size of your frying vessel.
+Heat the oil until it registers 350℉ (180℃) on an oil/candy or instant-read thermometer.
 Working in batches, fry the dough balls until they are amber golden, stirring often to keep the dough balls from sticking to each other while they fry.
 If the oil bubbles while the dough balls are frying, simply keep stirring to prevent any oil from spilling over the edges of the pot and do not fry too many dough balls at once.
 Transfer the cooked dough balls to the paper towel-lined baking sheet to cool and dry.
 Repeat this process until all the dough balls are fried.

 Once all the dough balls are cooked and cooled completely, they can be stored in a tightly sealed container at room temperature for up to 1 week until ready to glaze and form the struffoli wreath.